 Do you look at your phone more often than you’d like?
 Are you tired of hours disappearing every day to your smartphone addiction?
 It’s weird to say it, but the best solution might be an app.

 You know that overcoming tech addiction isn’t easy, and ultimately discipline is what’s going to help you become less impulsive.
-But there are tools that can help train you, and today Cool Websites and Apps is going over five.
+But there are tools that can help train you and encourage you to take a break from your screens, and today Cool Websites and Apps is going over five.

 From ways to measure your smartphone usage to gamification, these apps can help you fight back against reflexive smartphone usage.
 Let’s dive in.